tomasnorre/crawler/Documentation/Configuration/PageTsconfigReference(txCrawlercrawlercfg)/Index.rst

    Description
-         List of processing instructions, eg. "tx\_indexedsearch\_reindex" from indexed\_searchto send for the request.
+         List of processing instructions, eg. "tx\_indexedsearch\_reindex" from indexed\_search to send for the request.
 Processing instructions are necessary for the request to perform any meaningful action, since they activate third party activity.

-   Default

 .. container:: table-row